AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/databases-via-a-vpn.md

 * **Username:** The MBI VPN username
 * **Password:** The MBI VPN user password

 That's it!
-When you're finished, click the Save & Test button to complete the setup.
+When you are finished, click the Save & Test button to complete the setup.